You need to enrol to vote as an Overseas Elector to guarantee your vote as an Australian citizen.

 If you wish to enrol to vote, complete and submit an:

-That only a small percentage of Overseas Australians vote in elections is due to the Commonwealth Electoral Act making it harder for them to vote.
+That only a small percentage of overseas Australians vote in elections is due to the Commonwealth Electoral Act making it harder for them to vote.